 New plant Look at it closely.
 Note height, shape and arrangement of leaves, habit, unusual features etc Are flowers or fruit present?
 What type of plant is it?
 For example a grass, a tree, a shrub, a vine, a fern, a lilly, a waterplant Does it resemble another plant you already know?
 It may be related Where is it growing?
-Take photo/s With location setting 'on', take one or more photos Include photos of the flower or fruiting body if present, leaves and stem and whole plant Use one of the excellent online tools we are lucky enough to have at our disposal: Canberra Nature Map This moderated website is a good first place to check.
+Take photo/s With location setting 'on', take one or more photos Include photos of the flower or fruiting body if present, leaves and stem and whole plant •Use one of the excellent online tools we are lucky enough to have at our disposal: • Canberra Nature Map This moderated website is a good first place to check.
 There are individual lists for each reserve in the ACT, broken down into plant groupings.
 For example if you think you have found a grass and you are in the Tuggeranong Hill Nature reserve, you can browse the plant list for grasses in that reserve.
-You can also register and upload your photos for moderators with expertise to identify iNaturalist This works in a similar way to Canberra Nature Map described above Use resources to identify ACT & SE NSW Invasive Plants facebook page.
-This is a good site to upload photos and ask the online community for help in identifying, with very little effort required Lucidcentral is a tool for what is called 'keying out' species.
+You can also register and upload your photos for moderators with expertise to identify • iNaturalist This works in a similar way to Canberra Nature Map described above ACT & SE NSW Investign Plante for photons and photon.
+Use resources and ask the online community for help in identifying, with very little effort required to identify • Lucidcentral is a tool for what is called 'keying out' species.
 Once can use the key to narrow down a list of possible choices.
 The Environmental Weeds of Australia app uses this technology •There are also plant ID apps, and reverse image searches on platforms like Google, but if one has no plant knowledge at all, these can easily make incorrect suggestions